Anthony Vaccarello

-Anthony Vaccarello (born 18 January 1982) is a Belgian-Italian fashion designer.
+Anthony Vaccarello (born 18 January 1982) is a Belgian fashion designer.
 He is the creative director of Yves Saint Laurent and he has designed an eponymous line too.

 Early life and education

 Vaccarello was born on 18 January 1982 in Brussels, Belgium.
 He is the only child of Italian parents; his father worked as a cartongesso (plasterboard) maker and his mother was an office-worker.

 Vaccarello completed one year of law school before enrolling at La Cambre in Brussels in 2000 to study sculpture.
 Switching to taking a fashion course at the same location, he graduated in 2006 with honors.
 He was inspired to change majors in school by Rei Kawakubo and Azzedine Alaïa.
 His graduate collection was presented at the fashion festival in Hyères southeast of Nîmes in southern France.
 Post presentation, Karl Lagerfeld offered him a position in fur design at Fendi.

 Career

 Vaccarello worked under Karl Lagerfeld at Fendi for two years, specializing in fur designs.
 In January 2009, he moved back to Paris, making his eponymous ready-to-wear collection debut, showing five looks in the window of the Parisian boutique Maria Luisa.
 The collection won the 2011 ANDAM prize.
 Anja Rubik, a model, wore a revealing white Vaccarello dress from the same collection to the 2012 Met Gala.
 After an introduction to Lou Doillon at a dinner party, Doillon modelled in Vaccarello's lookbook, shot in a parking garage.

 By September 2014, Vaccarello had created a capsule collection for Versus Versace.
 Vaccarello spent three years working for Versace, initially as a consultant and since 2015, as creative director.
 He created several collections for Versus until in April 2016 when it was announced that he had been appointed creative director of Saint Laurent Paris.
 During his first full year as creative designer at Saint Laurent, the company's income increased by 25.3 percent in revenue over 2016.